 Located on a busy shopping street, the Onyado Nono Nara Natural Hot Spring Hotel is an ideal choice for those who plan to spend most of the trip sifting through boutiques or buying souvenirs.
 You simply need to step outside to find a store of your choosing.

 The only issue is the noise.
-As you’re right next to the train station in the centre of town, the hotel can feel a little boisterous at time.
-If possible, try to request a room on the opposite side of the hotel.
+As you’re right next to the train station in the centre of town, it can feel a little boisterous here at times.
+If possible, try to request a room on the opposite side of the property.

-As the name of the hotel suggests, you’ll also get access to a hot spring.
-The hotel includes several hot springs that the staff keeps clean.
+As the name suggests, you’ll also get access to several clean hot springs.
 Separate rooms for women and men are available.

 Super Hotel Lohas JR Nara Eki

 Address: Sanjohonmachi 1-2

 If you hate walking and prefer to use public transportation, the Super Hotel Lohas JR Nara Eki is one of the top places to stay in Nara.
 Like some of the other hotels, it’s in the centre of the city and located right next to the JR Nara Station.